-Funded by the European Spatial Agency from March 2020 to March 2021
+Funded by the European Space Agency from March 2020 to March 2021

 The overall project goal is to provide fully validated forest loss maps every month over Vietnam, Cambodia, and Laos, based on Copernicus Earth observation Sentinel-1 satellite data, to the users of public sectors to support their efforts to control logging and log trade.